 Magnetic resonance imaging (MRI) and computed tomography (CT) to check for stones in the gallbladder

-Magnetic resonance cholangiopancreatography (MRCP) or, if MRCP is unclear, endoscopic retrograde cholangiopancreatography (ERCP) to check for stones in the bile ducts (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography and Imaging Tests of the Liver and Gallbladder : Endoscopic Retrograde Cholangiopancreatography)
+Magnetic resonance cholangiopancreatography (MRCP) or, if MRCP is unclear, endoscopic retrograde cholangiopancreatography (ERCP) to check for stones in the bile ducts (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography)

 For ERCP, a flexible viewing tube (endoscope) with surgical attachments is passed through the mouth, down the esophagus, through the stomach, and into the small intestine (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
 A thin catheter is passed through the endoscope, into the opening between the small intestine and the common bile and pancreatic ducts and up into the common bile duct.
-A dye that is visible on x-rays (radiopaque dye) is then injected through the catheter into the bile ducts, and x-rays are taken to detect any abnormalities.
+A radiopaque contrast agent, which is visible on x-rays , is then injected through the catheter into the bile ducts, and x-rays are taken to detect any abnormalities.

 If results of these imaging tests are unclear, endoscopic ultrasonography may be done.
 For this procedure, an endoscope that contains a tiny ultrasound device at its tip is passed through the mouth into the stomach and the small intestine.
 It is positioned near the gallbladder and bile ducts and can show images of the structures there better than standard ultrasonography.